IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 dependencies; hence, there is a separate file with requirements.

 Now it is time to containerize the service code by building a Docker image.
 The relevant files are gathered in `container/`.
-The image build defined in [`container/Dockerfile`] is as follows:
+The image is defined in [`container/Dockerfile`] and is as follows:

 ```docker
 # Use a minimal Python image